mocktools/go-smtp-mock/README.md

 }
 ```

-Code from example above will produce next output to stdout:
+Code from example above will produce the following output to the configured logger:

 ```code
 INFO: 2021/11/30 22:07:30.554827 SMTP mock server started on port: 2525